yanniksingh/hide-cpp/README.md

 ### Installation

-The command-line interface uses the single-file [stb-image and stb-image-write](https://github.com/nothings/stb) libraries to read and save images.
+The command-line interface uses the single-file [stb_image and stb_image_write](https://github.com/nothings/stb) libraries to read and save images.
 These are downloaded automatically as a submodule.

 ```bash
 git clone --recurse-submodules https://github.com/yanniksingh/hide-cpp